This post may contain affiliate links. Please read our disclosure policy.

 There’s nothing better than homemade meatballs and my version of Swedish Meatballs is the ultimate comfort food.
 Bathed in the best Swedish Meatball Sauce that’s a rich, creamy gravy and perched on a pile of buttery egg noodles, these are WAY better than IKEA!

-I created this classic Swedish Meatballs recipe for busy weeknights.
+I created this classic Swedish Meatballs recipe for busy weeknights when my usual Salisbury Steak with Mushroom Gravy needs a little break.
 It’s a great meal prep idea since you can make the meatballs in advance and reheat in the microwave or in a skillet.
+And you don’t even have to leave the house.

 Ingredients for Swedish Meatballs

 - Ground Beef – I use a lean ground beef, 80/20 is best for juicy homemade meatballs.
-You can also use a blend of ground beef and ground pork which is more traditional.
+You can also use a blend of ground beef and ground pork which is much more like an authentic swedish meatball recipe.

 - Onion – A sweet onion like a vidalia onion or yellow onion gives a mild flavor that’s not overpowering.